We’re all familiar with the Queen’s public persona – but how much do we know about what she gets up to behind closed doors?

 She’s extremely disciplined and dedicates swathes of her day to keeping up with current affairs.
 A creature of habit, she knows exactly what she likes when.
 But there’s also a naughty, indulgent side – she has biscuits before breakfast and feeds her beloved corgis titbits from the table.

-And as Her Majesty turns 91, we take a little look...
+We take a little look...

 Rise and shine, Your Majesty!